AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit7.md.txt

         myList.add("Banana");
         myList.add("Orange");

-        // Traverse the ArrayList using a for-each loop System.out.println("Traversing the ArrayList using a for-each loop:");
+        // Traverse the ArrayList using a enhanced for loop System.out.println("Traversing the ArrayList using a enhanced for loop:");
         for (String element : myList) {
             System.out.println(element);
         }

-        // Traverse the ArrayList using a for loop System.out.println("\nTraversing the ArrayList using a for loop:");
+        // Traverse the ArrayList using a for loop System.out.println("\nTraversing the ArrayList using a standard for loop:");
         for (int i = 0; i < myList.size(); i++) {
             String element = myList.get(i);
             System.out.println(element);